imperionite/fm-core/README.md

 Includes the Authorization header with the RENDER_API_KEY for authentication.

 The clearCache=true parameter is used to force a fresh build on Render.

-### Benefits

-Full Automation: Automates both the testing and deployment processes, reducing manual effort and potential human error.

-Continuous Integration: Ensures that every code change is automatically validated against the test suite, providing fast feedback.

-Continuous Deployment: Guarantees that only code that has passed all tests is automatically deployed to the production environment.

-Isolated Testing: Runs tests in a clean, isolated environment without dependencies on external services (PostgreSQL, Redis), making them reliable and fast.

-Improved Code Health: Encourages writing testable code and helps maintain a high level of code quality over time.

-Faster Delivery: Streamlines the path from code commit to live application, enabling quicker delivery of features and bug fixes.

 ---